grahambrooks/Preflight/README.md

 # Preflight

+This project is no longer maintained - Archived

 Pre-commit checking tool to help teams coordinate and share expectations

 There are various ways developers receive feedback.
 Reviews, comments on pull requests, build servers.